 This Fair Trade-certified business operates on the east coast of Sri Lanka and makes bags, purses and wallets from upcycled plastic rice sacks and hessian spice sacks.
 These are waste products that would otherwise have gone into landfill, so not only do they reduce waste, they also provide employment for women who make these products.

 Mr Thennakoon runs a family business hand-turning and finishing products made from coconut wood.
 The range includes bowls, egg cups, plates, and mortar and pestles.
 Here he is applying the final coat of a natural, wax-based preservative stain.

 Sanjeevane is an award-winning lacquer artist in Sri Lanka.
-He works from his home in a small village in the central hill country of Sri Lanka to create delicately etched lacquer pots.
+He works from his home in a small village in the central hill country of Sri Lanka, creating delicately etched lacquer pots made from wood.
 He uses traditional methods of pot turning, applying the lacquer and etching.
 Here he uses a manually operated spindle to apply the first layer of lacquer.